prevwong/craft.js/packages/docs/docs/api/NodeHelpers.md

 #### Parameters
 <API items={[
-  ["descendantType?", "'childNodes' | 'linkedNodes'", "Get descendants that are either childNodes or linkedNodes.
+  ["includeOnly?", "'childNodes' | 'linkedNodes'", "Get descendants that are either childNodes or linkedNodes.
 If unset, get all descendants"]
 ]} />